pipelight/boulette/README.md

 alias off='boulette "shutdown -h now"' --ssh-only
 ```

-will prompt you whenever you type `shutdown -h now`.
+will prompt you whenever you type `off`.

 Here are the one-liners I use the most frequently.